Gigware/public-cookbooks/ossec_agent_server/README.md

 Run ```knife cookbook install ossec_agent_server``` after putting the whole ossec_agent_server cookbook directory into the /var/chef/cookbooks directory.

-2\.
+### Create roles

 Create a role named ossec_agent containing this cookbook, this can be done easily using the chef web interface under the roles section(Under Policy -> Roles push Create and assign the cookbook)

 3\.
 Create a databag that will contain the server hostname using the next commands:</br>
 ```knife data bag create ossec```</br>